 The School has grown considerably since the first four young men graduated in 1958.
 In 1970 the School became a coeducational institution, and in 1995 moved from its small campus in Cornwall, where many dormitories were located in private homes, to much larger facilities in nearby Kent.
 The move was facilitated in just about a month with students, faculty and the extended Marvelwood community pitching in to help.
 The new site, formerly the Kent School girls' campus, is able to accommodate the growing student population with plenty of room for expansion.
 Shortly following the move, the School's enrollment nearly doubled.

 Over the past five-and-a-half decades the mission of the School has remained fundamentally unchanged.
 Extraordinary attention continues to be paid to each student's individual needs, harkening back to the day when Mrs. Bodkin would watch students working in the Library to see which were struggling and needed further attention.
 A carefully curated applications process ensures a diverse mix of domestic and international students, and students with a wide range of academic talents.
 Today, the School combines conventional prep school education, including AP courses, with curriculum designed to provide customized support where needed.

-Arthur F. Goodearl, Jr. is the current Head of School.
+Blythe Everett P'14, '16 is the current Interim Head of School.